fjsousa/fjsousa.github.io/pages/nginx-openresty-lua-docker.md

 Title: A development environment for a tricked out Nginx
 Date: 2017 08 07
 Tags: nginx,docker,lua,openresty
 Subtitle: OpenResty lets you extend Nginx with Lua, a popular, embedded language.
-Setting up the development environment is time consuming when Openresty is compiled locally, making collaboration harder.
+Setting up the development environment is time-consuming when Openresty is compiled locally, making collaboration harder.
 This blog post will show you a Docker based tool to start hacking with server side Lua.
 Thumb: barrier-page-flow.jpg
 Thumb-alt: "Smart Proxy Http Diagram"

+(Edited 3/12/2020: originally published at datajournal.co.uk.)

 # A development environment for a tricked out Nginx